Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Vaccine policy evaluation

-Using this ground truth, we compare the performance of BFTS to AT-LUCB and Uniform sampling.
+Using this ground truth, we compare the performance of BFTS, AT-LUCB and Uniform sampling.
 Uniform sampling aims to pull each arm an equal number of times by pulling the least-sampled arm at each timestep.
 Consequently, uniform sampling recommends the empirical $m$-top arms.
 Both the BFTS and AT-LUCB algorithm are described in Section \ref{sec:best_arm_id}.
-We report the algorithms' performances using two statistics \citep{jun2016}: the sum of the means of the $m$-top arms at time $t$
+We report the algorithms' performances using two statistics \citep{jun2016}.
+The first statistic is the proportion of correctly recommended arms at time $t$,